349136

 Is Now The Time?

 Although we have other favorites, we understand the arguments that Cars.com isn't a bad business.
-Although its revenue growth has been a little slower over the last three years, its growth over the next 12 months is expected to be higher.
-And while its growth in active buyers has been lackluster, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion.
+Although its revenue growth has been a little slower over the last three years, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion.
+Investors should still be cautious, however, as its active buyers have declined.

-At the moment Cars.com trades at 5.8x next 12 months EV-to-EBITDA.
+At the moment, Cars.com trades at 5.3x next 12 months EV-to-EBITDA.
 In the end, beauty is in the eye of the beholder.
-While Cars.com wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.
+While Cars.com wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.